Qualitative software engineering research -- reflections and guidelines: Reflexivity and Method Overview

-Method related flexibility is, also, challenging in discourse analysis.
+Method related flexibility is also challenging in discourse analysis.
 Generally, proponents of discourse analysis believe that meaning is never fixed and everything is therefore always open to interpretation and negotiation.
 Moreover, the vast number of options available through the various traditions might cause method problems, since each tradition has its own epistemological position, concepts, procedures, communication, and a particular understanding of discourse~\cite{morgan2010discourse}.

-Moreover, the aim of a narrative inquiry is not to find one generalize truth, but rather many truths or narratives.
-Since these narratives are created between the participant and the researcher in a particular social and cultural context, it raises issues about if research findings can be seen as valid.
-However, it has also been argued that if a phenomenon exists in one setting, is it plausible to believe that it exists also in others~\cite{polkinghorne2007validity, hunter2010analysing}.
+Moreover, the aim of a narrative inquiry is not to find one generalized truth, but rather many truths or narratives.
+Since these narratives are created between the participant and the researcher in a particular social and cultural context, it raises issues about whether research findings can be seen as valid.
+However, it has also been argued that if a phenomenon exists in one setting, is it plausible to believe that it also exists in others~\cite{polkinghorne2007validity, hunter2010analysing}.